 Other Websites that have ranked FOREX companies.

-survey questionnaire (referred to here as Survey “1”) we had sent to the companies invited to participate in the exercise.
+a. survey questionnaire (referred to here as Survey “1”) we had sent to the companies invited to participate in the exercise.
 We have identified 13 criteria for our assessment, each containing several aspects and carrying its own relative weight.
 These include licensing, deposits and withdrawals, number of assets, etc. Afterward we validated the data by:

 Registering with FOREX companies as a secret shopper and/or as Arincen.